 - How to collect animal behavior data and how this data is extrapolated and used to inform and enhance management objectives on these reserves, as well as other reserves across Africa; and

-- A firm understanding of conservation issues facing endangered species across Africa.
+- A firm understanding of wildlife conservation issues facing endangered species across Africa.

-Wildlife ACT conducts intensive endangered species monitoring work in Zululand, South Africa and volunteers are an integral part of the exciting conservation work that we do.
-Wildlife monitoring is essential for keeping track of animal movement patterns, habitat utilisation, population demographics, snaring and poaching incidents and breakouts.
-This valuable information, which Wildlife ACT and our volunteers gather, has numerous management applications, including the planning of successful introduction and removal strategies of priority wildlife species.
+Wildlife ACT conducts intensive endangered species monitoring work in Zululand, South Africa, and volunteers are an integral part of the exciting conservation work that we do.
+Wildlife monitoring is essential for keeping track of animal movement patterns, habitat utilization, population demographics, snaring and poaching incidents and breakouts.
+This valuable information, which Wildlife ACT and our wildlife conservation volunteers gather, has numerous management applications, including the planning of successful introduction and removal strategies of priority wildlife species.

-Hluhluwe-iMfolozi Park was established in 1895 and is one of the oldest Game Reserves in Africa.
+Hluhluwe-iMfolozi Park (HiP) was established in 1895 and is one of the oldest Game Reserves in Africa.
 The park is 960 km² / 96,000 hectares and contains an immense diversity of fauna and flora.
-Due to the size of the protected area, logistically it is. . .
+Due to the size of the protected area, logistically it. . .

 Situated in Northern Zululand, and adjoining the Mozambique border, Tembe Elephant Park is most widely known for having over 200 of the world’s largest Elephants, which are also the last remaining indigenous herd in KwaZulu-Natal and includes the legendary big “Tuskers.”
 (Tuskers are elephants. . .